kaden-weber/markdown-resume-builder-html-pdf/sections/2_experience.md

 - Interviewed potential customers to continually tailor business model and user experience
 - Designed MVP enterprise software product offering
-- Audited secure and robust application architecture
+- Audited possible application architectures
-- Developed an entire software stack: Vue.js, AWS Amplify (GraphQL), Lambda, Cognito and DynamoDB
+- Designed and developed a secure web app with Vue.js and AWS Amplify (GraphQL, Lambda, Cognito and DynamoDB)
-- Awarded \$15,000 as a Miller New Venture Challenge winner
+- Awarded \$16,000 as a Miller New Venture Challenge winner

 ### Research Assistant